 Leading the beverage program for three popular restaurants keeps Amy busy and in perpetual learning mode.
 “One of the best lessons I learned from the CIA is to always have a sense of urgency.
 It’s something that’s helped me remain efficient in all aspects of my career and personal life.
 I think it sets CIA graduates apart from the crowd.”

 Always determined to learn and expand her knowledge, Amy recently passed the Advance Sommelier examination, level three, from The Court of Master Sommelier, the first Accelerated Wine and Beverage Professional graduate to achieve that distinction.
+In October 2014, Amy was named Best New Sommelier by Wine & Spirits magazine.

 Being back in San Francisco is a dream come true for Amy.
 “I’m so lucky to live in such a great food and wine city,” says Amy.
 “I’m able to travel around the area, increase my knowledge about viticulture, and bring that back to the restaurants.”